 In 2021 the Corporation established a dividend policy pursuant to which the Company expects to pay a regular quarterly dividend.
 The implementation of the dividend policy is part of the long-standing objective of the Corporation to provide shareholders with a sustainable return while retaining cash flow within the Corporation to fund reinvestment and development opportunities for future growth.
-If declared by the Board, quarterly dividends are expected to be paid to shareholders of record on or about the last business day of the month in each quarter of March, June, September and December with such dividends paid on or about the 15th day of the following month.
+If declared by the Board, quarterly dividends are expected to be payable to shareholders of record on or about the last business day of the month in each quarter of March, June, September and December with such dividends paid on or about the 15th day of the following month.
 It is intended that dividends declared and paid will qualify as "eligible dividends" for the purposes of the Tax Act.
 No assurances can be given that all dividends will qualify as "eligible dividends" and the designation of dividends as "eligible dividends" will be subject to the discretion of the Board of Directors.

-The amount of cash dividends to be paid on the Common Shares, if any, will be subject to the discretion of the Board of Directors and may vary depending on a variety of factors, including, without limitation, results of operations, fluctuations in commodity prices, business performance, foreign exchange rates, production levels, expected capital expenditure requirements, debt and working capital levels, the taxability of Alvopetro, ability to raise capital, and the satisfaction of liquidity and solvency tests imposed by the Business Corporations Act (Alberta) for the declaration and payment of dividends.
+The amount of cash dividends to be paid on the Common Shares, if any, will be subject to the discretion of the Board of Directors and may vary depending on a variety of factors, including, without limitation, results of operations, fluctuations in commodity prices, business performance, foreign exchange rates, production levels, expected capital expenditure requirements, debt and working capital levels, the taxability of Alvopetro, ability to raise capital, and the satisfaction of liquidity and solvency tests imposed by the ABCA for the declaration and payment of dividends.
 There can be no guarantee that Alvopetro will maintain its dividend policy and, even where dividends continue that such dividends will continue at the current rate.

 The following table sets forth the amount of cash dividends declared per Common Share for the periods indicated.
 No amounts were declared in the years ended December 31, 2020 or earlier.
-Alvopetro declared total dividends of \$20.5 million in 2023, \$12.7 million in 2022 and \$4.1 million in 2021 for an aggregate of \$1.04 per Common Share declared from September 2021 to December 31, 2023.
+Alvopetro declared total dividends of \$13.2 million in 2024, \$20.5 million in 2023 and \$12.7 million in 2022.
+In addition, Alvopetro declared dividends totaling \$0.12 per Common Share in 2021 for an aggregate of \$1.40 per Common Share declared from September 2021 to December 31, 2024.
 All dividends declared and paid are in U.S. dollars.
 The dividends declared in Q4 are paid in January of the following year.

 \$ per share Q1 Q2 Q3 Q4 Annual Total

-2021 - - 0.06 0.06 0.12

 2022 0.08 0.08 0.08 0.12 0.36

 2023 0.14 0.14 0.14 0.14 0.56

+2024 0.09 0.09 0.09 0.09 0.36

-On January 3, 2023, Alvopetro announced the approval of the NCIB under which Alvopetro was authorized to repurchase up to 2,876,414 Common Shares of the Company over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB was completed or was terminated at the Company's election.
-In March 2023, Alvopetro received approval from the TSXV to enter into an automatic share purchase plan which allowed for the purchase of common shares under the NCIB at times when the Company would not normally be permitted to purchase common shares due to regulatory restrictions and customary self-imposed blackout periods.
-In the fourth quarter of 2023, a total of 4,600 Common Shares were repurchased at an average price of C\$6.76 per share and were subsequently cancelled.
+On January 3, 2023, Alvopetro announced the approval of the 2023 NCIB under which Alvopetro was authorized to repurchase up to 2,876,414 Common Shares of the Company over the period commencing on January 6, 2023 and ending on the earlier of January 5, 2024 or such earlier date as the NCIB was completed or was terminated at the Company's election.
+A total of 4,600 Common Shares were repurchased at an average price of C\$6.76 per share and were subsequently cancelled.
 The NCIB terminated on the expiry date of January 5, 2024.